oVirt/ovirt-site/source/feature/pki.html.md

 *   No protocol for CA interaction to allow using different CA implementations.
 *   Certificate of database encryption should be separate certificate.
 *   Certificate of spice SSL should be separate certificate.
+*   Engine does not validate vdsm's certificate's name to match remote address.

 <Category:Feature> <Category:Security>